zzxwill/oss/intl.en-US/API Reference/Object operations/SelectObject (in beta phase).md

 -   Data Type: String, Int \(64bit\), float \(64bit\), Timestamp, and Boolean
 -   Operation: Logical condition \(AND, OR, NOT\), Arithmetic Expression（+-\*/%\), Comparison operation \(\>,=, <, \>=, <=, ! =\), and String operation \(LIKE, || \)

 The sharding mechanism of SelectObject is similar to the shard download mechanism of GetObject, and includes two sharding methods: sharding by row and sharding by Split.
 Sharding by row is a common method, but it results in uneven load balancing of sparse data.
-Sharding by Split is more efficient than sharding by row as a Split contains multiple rows of data, and the data size of each Split is roughly equal, which enables better load balancing peformance.
+Sharding by Split is more efficient than sharding by row as a Split contains multiple rows of data, and the data size of each Split is roughly equal, which enables better load balancing performance.
 Additionally, byte-based sharding \(provided by GetObject\) may corrupt data.
 Therefore, sharding by Split is recommended for CSV data.

 CSV data in OSS is String type by default.
 Users can use CAST function to convert data.
 For example, the following SQL query converts \_1 and \_2 into Int and compares them.